Perform Like an Engine: A Closed-Loop Neural-Symbolic Learning Framework for Knowledge Graph Inference: Methodology

-\end{small} where $\textbf{h}$ and $\textbf{t}$ are the head and tail entity embeddings, respectively. $p_i$ denotes the $i$-th path in the path set $\mathcal{P}$ and $\textbf{p}_i$ is the embedding of $p_i$ achieved by the joint logic and data-driven path representation mechanism. $R(p_i|h,t)$ indicates the reliability of path $p_i$ between the given entity pair $(h, t)$ obtained by the PCRA algorithm. $\textbf{P}$ is the joint representation of the path set $\mathcal{P}$ which is the sum of all the path embeddings weighted by the reliability of each path.
+where $\textbf{h}$ and $\textbf{t}$ are the head and tail entity embeddings. $p_i$ denotes the $i$-th path in the path set $\mathcal{P}$ and $\textbf{p}_i$ is the embedding of $p_i$ achieved by the joint logic and data-driven path representation. $R(p_i|h,t)$ indicates the reliability of path $p_i$ between the given entity pair $(h, t)$ obtained by the PCRA algorithm.